CMHA Get Set & Connect Program

 DTES Food Programs

-The Downtown Eastside (DTES) Food Initiatives provide a range of food-related programs for individuals living in the DTES area.
-These programs include communal kitchens where people come together to prepare wholesome meals and build community.
+The communal kitchens provide a space for people to come together and prepare wholesome meals while building community.
 Some of the meals produced in these communal kitchens are taken home by the participants.
-The DTES Food Initiatives also operate a weekly communal kitchen for Chinese elders and an Aboriginal community kitchen.

-573 East Hastings Street
+Location: 573 East Hastings Street

 Heart Tattoo Society